vsch/kotlin-jdbc/README.md

 [![Build Status](https://travis-ci.org/vsch/kotlin-jdbc.svg)](https://travis-ci.org/vsch/kotlin-jdbc)

 A thin library that exposes JDBC API with the convenience of Kotlin and gets out of the way when not needed.

-When working with a relational database my preference is not to obfuscate SQL with cryptic and cumbersome ORM or syntactic sugar wrappers.
-I prefer my SQL to be there front and center where I can read it, validate it, view query plans to optimize the queries and indexes.
+For developers who prefer to have their database access through SQL where they can read it, validate it and view query plans instead of working through cumbersome ORM, cryptic and limited frameworks which obfuscate SQL with their non-standard cryptic syntax.

 Refactored from [KotliQuery](https://github.com/seratch/kotliquery) which is an excellent idea but for my use I needed to simplify its implementation to make adding functionality easier